 In order to do more efficient my work and manage to cope with all this writing tasks, I was relying on the power of templates to help me manage all this workload.

 What Templates Are?

 You can create templates everywhere.
 This includes both your personal and professional life.
 A template is a form of action (activities) routinely or customary repeated in various occasions and safely be filled in (or performed) without much thought!
 Just as the driving is, or the drafting of a formal business letter.
 Driving and writing a letter based both on some common principles.

-- You have learned the skill or you have acquire the knowledge of doing something, sometime in the past (shifting a gear in driving or writing business letters in your computer)
+- You have learned the skill or you have acquired the knowledge of doing something, sometime in the past (shifting a gear in driving or writing business letters in your computer)

 - You have to apply the same skill or knowledge over and over again in various different situations (you have to shift gears in every driving conditions or to write letter in every job position you may work!)

 - You can find a way of eliminating the most repetitive tasks leaving your focus and energy for performing better on the tasks your involvement is absolutely necessary!

 Over the years, a lot of approaches and methodologies have been developed, to do just that.
-To develop ways (templates, hacks, approaches, etc) to make you more efficient when repetitive tasks should be performed.
-Some of them suggest you, to:
+To develop ways (templates, hacks, approaches, etc.) to make you more efficient when the repetitive tasks should be performed.
+Some of them suggest you:

-- focus only on the important things and gradually omit the others,
+- to focus only on the important things and gradually omit the others,

-- delegate to someone else (if you can!) such tasks and activities,
+- to delegate to someone else (if you can!) such tasks and activities,

-- automate some procedures to safely perform such tasks (either in computer or in your life as habits),
+- to automate some procedures to safely perform such tasks (either in a computer or in your life as habits),

-- develop better or more suited to your style, habits
+- to develop better or more suited to your style, habits

-- follow structured approaches that can guard you from distraction (Covey’s approach, GTD, etc)
+- to follow structured approaches that can guard you against distraction (Covey’s approach, GTD, etc)